AF Reservists Showcase C-17 Tactical Airlift Skills to Key Audience

-Air Force Reservists display tactical airlift capabilities for key spouses of wing Airmen from the 315th Airlift Wing, Joint Base Charleston, en route to North Auxiliary Field, near Orangeburg, South Carolina, Feb.
+Reserve Citizen Airmen from the Air Force Reserve 315th Airlift Wing demonstrated C-17 Globemaster III tactical airlift capabilities before an audience that included spouses of wing Airmen during a Unit Training Assembly at Joint Base Charleston, South Carolina, Feb.
 3, 2024.
-(U.S. Air Force video by Tech.
-Sgt.
-Della Creech)
+During the demonstration, the aircrew performed short takeoff and assault landing at North Auxiliary Field, near Orangeburg, South Carolina.
+(U.S. Air Force photo by Staff Sgt.
+Haley Phillips)

 |Date Taken: